telerik/teststudio-docs/docs/advanced-topics/build-server/jenkins-ci.md

 previous_url: /user-guide/command-line-test-execution/continuous-integration/jenkins_ci.aspx, /user-guide/command-line-test-execution/continuous-integration/jenkins_ci
 position: 2
 ---
-#Jenkins CI#
+# Jenkins CI

-Build and execute Test Studio tests in Jenkins CI by following these steps:
+Build and execute <a href="http://www.telerik.com/teststudio" target="_blank">Test Studio</a> tests in Jenkins CI by following these steps:

 1.&nbsp; **Install the Java Web Archive (.war) for Jenkins CI**.
 Test Studio tests should not be run from a Windows Service account.
 Because the Windows native package for Jenkins CI runs as a Windows Service, Test Studio requires the Java Web Archive version to run properly.